 It doesn't matter how much you earn because in most instances, as a freelancer, your money usually comes in waves.
 One month you're making a certain amount, the next month or week it's another.
 Sometimes your income is substantial for a few months suddenly followed by a huge dip in revenue.

-It's not a bad thing to have a fluctuating.
+It's not a bad thing to have a fluctuating income.
 Besides, it naturally comes with the freelancer's territory.
-Plus, most of us like the idea of controlling how much money we make even if it varies, as long as it remains at a certain level.
-For example, there's no company putting a cap on your earnings.
-You have a certain amount that you charge and if you and the company (or individual) can't come to an agreement, you can always look elsewhere, while still maintaining your eggs in other baskets.
-You have the freedom to seek-out opportunities without "hiding your intentions from the boss or HR."
+Plus, most of us like the idea of controlling how much money we earn even if it varies, as long as it remains at a certain level.
+There's no company putting a cap on your earnings.
+For example, you charge a certain amount per-word if you're a writer.
+If you and the company (or individual) can't come to an agreement, you can always look elsewhere, while still maintaining your eggs in other baskets.
+You have the freedom to seek-out opportunities without "hiding your intentions from the boss or HR department."

-Anyway getting back to the main topic.
-In order to help you to avoid many of the pitfalls that could leave you broke and homeless, here are a few tips (I gathered from various websites) that can help you "keep your head above water" on a freelancer's budget.
+In order to avoid many of the pitfalls that could leave you broke and homeless, here are a few tips (I gathered from various websites) that can help you "keep your head above water" on a freelancer's budget.